Fundraisers make pitch for Trump at hedge fund conference

 Among big-name Trump backers at the conference were T. Boone Pickens, an oil investor and hedge fund manager who previously supported Bush's candidacy.

-"Yes, I'm for Donald Trump," he said on stage, adding Trump was smart enough to get himself help where he needed it politically and that it would be refreshing to have a businessman instead of a politician in the White House.
+"Yes, I'm for Donald Trump," he said, adding Trump was smart enough to get himself help where he needed it politically and that it would be refreshing to have a businessman instead of a politician in the White House.

-"Donald almost always overestimates how successful he is," Pickens said, "but nonetheless he has been out there and he does know something about what he is talking about."
+"Donald almost always overestimates how successful he is, but nonetheless he has been out there and he does know something about what he is talking about."

-(This story has been reilfed to remove extraneous word "were" from paragraph 1)

 (Reporting by Svea Herbst-Bayliss and Lawrence Delevingne; Editing by Peter Cooney)